innotrade/enapso-graphdb-admin/README.md

 | [Perform Garbage Collections](#perform-garbage-collection-in-your-graphdb-instance) | ✔                | ✘                  | ✘       |
 | [Get Saved Queries](#list-all-saved-queries-in-a-graphdb-instance)                  | ✔                | ✘                  | ✘       |

-## Login to GraphDB
+## Login to Graph Database

-Login to authenticate the user against GraphDB and authorize the user according to his roles:
+Login to authenticate the user against Graph Database and authorize the user according to his roles:

 ```javascript
 graphDBEndpoint